Turkey Travel Guide: A Journey Across Continents and History

 Straddling two continents and the boundary between ancient and modern times, Turkey was an interesting destination.
 Was it one of my favorites?
-No but it did surprise me more often than not.
+No, but it did surprise me more often than not.

-ITINERARY Day 1 - Istanbul
+Day 1 – Istanbul

-Day 3 - day trip to Bursa
+Day 3 – Day trip to Bursa

-Day 4 - Cappadocia city, part 1
+Day 4 – Cappadocia, part 1

-Day 5 - Cappadocia city, part 2
+Day 5 – Cappadocia, part 2 (including Cappadocia hot air balloon)

 Day 6 – Antalya, part 1